Controlling magnetism through Ising superconductivity in magnetic van der Waals heterostructures: Impact of exchange field on Ising Superconductivity

 where $\chi_n(\theta)$ is the spin suceptibility in the normal state.
-The critical field can be determined by equating $f_{sn}$ and $f_P$, which yields $ J_c=\sqrt{\frac{N(0)}{\chi_n(\theta)-\chi_s\sin^2\theta}}\Delta_0. $ Here $\chi_n(\theta)=\chi_P\cos^2\theta + \chi_n^{\rm soc} \sin^2\theta$, where $\chi_P=2N_0$ is the Pauli paramagnetic susceptibility.
-Because for $\theta=0$, the spin susceptibility is gien by $\chi_P$ and the superconductivity experiences a first-order transition to the normal state, as shown in the red curve in Fig.~\ref{fig:figure1}(c).
-For $\theta=\pi/2$, the susceptibility is completely determined by $\chi_n^{\rm soc}$ and the superconductivity experiences a second-order transition to the normal state at $J_c\gg H_P$.
-For our case (monolayer TMDs), $\chi_n^{\rm soc}\gg \chi_P$.
+Equating $f_{sn}$ and $f_P$ yields $ J_c=\sqrt{\frac{N(0)}{\chi_n(\theta)-\chi_s(T=0)\sin^2\theta}}\Delta_0. $ Here $\chi_n(\theta)=\chi_P\cos^2\theta + \chi_n^{\rm soc} \sin^2\theta$, where $\chi_P=2N_0$ is the Pauli paramagnetic susceptibility, and $\chi_n^{\rm soc}$ is the normal state spin susceptibility caused by Ising SOC.
+For an out-of-plane field ($\theta=0$), the spin susceptibility is $\chi_P$ and the superconductivity experiences a first-order transition to the normal state, as shown in the red curve in Fig.~\ref{fig:figure1}(c).
+For $\theta=\pi/2$, the susceptibility is completely determined by $\chi_n^{\rm soc}$ and there is a second-order transition to the normal state at $J_c\gg H_P$.
+For the case of monolayer TMDs, $\chi_n^{\rm soc}\gg \chi_P$.
 For weak SOC, $\chi_n^{\rm soc}\rightarrow \chi_P$, and the normal state susceptibility is isotropic~\cite{frigeri2004spin}.
 The critical temperature is also influenced by this anisotropic spin susceptibility.
 In Fig.~\ref{fig:figure1}(d), the critical temperature $T_c$ is shown for in- and out-of-plane exchange fields as a function of the exchange field strength $J$.
 One can see that $T_c$ remains nearly unchanged for increasing in-plane exchange field, but the superconductivity is destroyed at the Pauli paramagnetic limit for the out-of-plane exchange field.

+The strength of the induced exchange field in the superconductor depends on many factors~\cite{izyumov2002competition,RevModPhys.90.041001,CrCl32021}.
+If the induced exchange field is out-of-plane and is larger than the Pauli paramagnetic limit, $J>H_P$, the monolayer TMD remains in the normal state.
+However, the magnitude of $J$ depends on the chosen materials combination, and can also be below the critical field $H_P$.
+In what follows, we consider a case of the induced exchange field $J<H_P$ in the monolayer TMD~\cite{CrI32017,CrCl32021,doi:10.1126/sciadv.abb9379} so that it becomes superconducting at low enough temperature.

 The direction of the exchange field is related to the magnetization direction of the ferromagnet, which is determined by the anisotropy energy.
-A monolayer ferromagnet such as ${\rm{CrI}_3}$\cite{Huang2017}, shows a uniaxial anisotropy, and the anisotropy energy density can be written as
+A monolayer ferromagnet such as ${\rm{CrI}_3}$~\cite{Huang2017} and CrBr$_3$~\cite{doi:10.1126/sciadv.abb9379}, shows a uniaxial anisotropy, and the anisotropy energy density can be written as

 where $\theta$ is the polar angle of the magnetization direction with respect to the $z$ axis, and $K_{{\rm{eff}}}$ is the effective anisotropy constant with the unit of energy density.
 The main source of the effective anisotropy constant $K_{{\rm{eff}}}$ is the spin-orbit interaction\cite{lado2017origin,chen2020magnetic,bacaksiz2021distinctive}.
 The positive $K_{{\rm{eff}}}>0$ means the magnetization direction is along the easy-axis of the ferromagnet, and the negative $K_{{\rm{eff}}}<0$ would mean the magnetization direction is in the plane.